jiaxicheng/pentaho/prd_calculate_median.md

 ORDER BY loan_amount
 ```

-2. Create a open formula named: `amt_list`, this will put the above sorted list of
+2. Create an open formula named: `amt_list`, this will put the above sorted list of
 amounts into a line of comma-delimited text.
 ```
 =CSVTEXT(MULTIVALUEQUERY("list_of_loan_amt");;",")
 ```

-3. Create a "Bean-Scripting Framework(BSF) function(in javascript): f_median
+3. Create a `Bean-Scripting Framework`(BSF) function (in javascript) named `f_median`
-split the text and calculate median.
+to split the text and calculate median.
 ```
 var records = dataRow.get("amt_list").split(",");
 var half = Math.floor(records.length/2);